cncf/tag-app-delivery/platforms-whitepaper/v1alpha1/paper.md

 **Platforms** enable developers and operators to deliver applications and services faster by providing and managing common capabilities.
-Platforms bridge between platform users and platform capability providers.
+Platforms bridge between platform users and platform capability providers, and are developed and maintained by platform teams.

+**Platform capability providers** develop and maintain the capabilities offered by the platform.
+Providers can be both external organizations or internal teams, and capabilities can be infrastructure, runtime, or other supporting services.

+**Platform developers** and **platform engineers** are responsible for developing and maintaining interfaces and tools to enable provisioning and integration of platform capabilities in applications, according to the requirements and instructions provided by platform product managers.
+Platform developers are usually grouped in platform teams.

+**Platform product managers** are responsible for understanding the experience of platform users, building a roadmap that addresses platform product gaps, requirements, and opportunities, and managing platform teams in their daily work.

+**Platform teams** are responsible for developing and maintaining the interfaces to and experiences with platform capabilities - like Web portals, custom APIs, and golden path templates.
+Platform teams are managed by platform product managers and involve platform developers.
+As the platform evolves and become more advanced, other roles can become part of a platform team, including, but not limited to, operators, QA analysts, UI/UX designers, technical writers, developer advocates.

 **Platform users** include but aren't limited to app developers and operators, data scientists, COTS software operators, and information workers - whoever runs software on the platform or uses platform provided capabilities.

-**Platform capability providers** implement infrastructure services, often as controllers and operators.

-**Platform developers** design interfaces and tools to enable provisioning and integration of platform capabilities in applications.

-**Platform product managers** are responsible for understanding the experience of platform users and building a roadmap that addresses platform product gaps and opportunities.
+**Thinnest viable platform (TVP)** is a concept originally defined in the book *Team Topologies*, by Matthew Skelton and Manuel Pais.
+The definition says: "A TVP is a careful balance between keeping the platform small and ensuring that the platform is helping to accelerate and simplify software delivery for teams building on the platform."

 ## Bibliography